cyborg92/data-structures-practice/data-structures/HashTables/HashTables.md

   array indices i.e "a hash function" which performs this task.

 #### What makes a good hash function ?

 - Fast i.e. constant time
 - Doesn't cluster outputs at specific indices but distributes uniformly
 - Deterministic (same input yields same output)

 #### Usage of Prime Numbers in hash functions

 - It helps in spreading out the keys uniformly.
 - It's also helpful if the array you are putting values into has prime length.

 #### Collisions

 - when different values return the same value when passed as input to hash function.
 - There are multiple strategies for dealing with collisions but the two being focused here are

-    - Seperate chaining
+  - Seperate chaining : At each index in our array, we store values using more sophisticated data structure(eg.array/linkedlist).
+This allows us to store multiple key-value pairs at same index.

-    - Linear probing
+  - Linear probing - In this, when we find a collision, we search through the array to find next empty slot.This allows us to store a single key-value at each index.